armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

   - /spinnaker/aws-container-marketplace/
 ---

-{{< alert title="Note" >}}This document is intended for users who have purchased the Armory AWS Container Marketplace offering.
-It will not work if you have not subscribed to the Armory Container Marketplace offering{{< /alert >}}
+{{% alert title="Note" %}}This document is intended for users who have purchased the Armory AWS Container Marketplace offering.
+It will not work if you have not subscribed to the Armory Container Marketplace offering.

+Please contact [Armory](mailto:hello@armory.io) if you're interested in an AWS Marketplace Private Offer.{{% /alert %}}

 ## Overview